Poor Unfortunate Soul

-"Poor Unfortunate Soul" is the sixteenth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on March 22, 2015.
+"Poor Unfortunate Soul" is the fifteenth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on March 22, 2015.

 This episode centers around Ursula, and her acceptance of Hook's offer in order to get her happy ending, while flashbacks show Ursula's past with Hook.

 Plot

-Opening Sequence

-Ursula makes an appearance in the forest.

 In the Characters' Past

 In the Neverland realm, Hook and his crew hear a mermaid’s song, which distracts them until they almost strike a series of rocks.
 Around the same time, the father of the Seas, Poseidon, scolds his daughter, revealed to be Ursula in her youth, for ending the song just in time for the Jolly Roger to escape.
 Later on at a tavern during a port stop, Hook recognizes the same tune being sung by Ursula, and offers her a drink.
 She explains to Hook that her father kicked her out of his kingdom for disobeying him, so she stole a magical bracelet that allowed her to walk on land.
 Ursula also reveals that her mother was killed by a pirate, which is why Poseidon demands Ursula use her voice - the only thing that reminds her of her mother - to steer the ships awry.
 Hook tells Ursula that listening to her voice was the only thing that has ever taken away his lifelong pain.
 She shares her plan to sing in Glowerhaven, and he offers to take her there on his ship.
 Poseidon learns of this and instructs Hook to remove Ursula's ability to sing by using a seashell, in order to ensure that she will never leave the ocean, in exchange for giving Hook a vial of squid ink, which Hook can use to paralyze his enemy Rumplestiltskin.

 Later, Hook returns and tells Ursula about her father’s plan.
 Although he refuses to break his personal code, Hook asks Ursula to steal the squid ink from her father’s storage.
 Ursula agrees, only to have Poseidon catch her, and in return for Hook betraying him, takes away his only chance to seek revenge on Rumplestiltskin.
 Hook then counters by stealing Ursula’s singing voice to hurt Poseidon.
 After Hook leaves with Ursula's singing voice, the rift between father and daughter continues, prompting an enraged Ursula to snap and use Poseidon’s trident to transform herself into the powerful sea goddess for which Ursula was named after, only stronger and more powerful than her father.